telerik-boneyard/backend-services-push-hybrid/README.md

 ## Configuration

-The sample app comes fully functional, but to see it in action you must link it to your own Telerik Platform account.
+The sample app comes fully functional, but to see it in action you must link it to a Telerik Platform app.

-1. Click the "Try in AppBuilder" button to clone the repository in AppBuilder.<br>
+1. Click the **Run in the Platform** button to clone the repository in Telerik Platform.<br>
-	An app called "My App" is created for you with an AppBuilder project set up.
-2. Click **My App** in the navigation bar at the top to go the app home.
-3. Create a Backend Services project.
-If you want to have sample data preloaded, select the **Start from the Friends app** option.
-Otherwise select the **Start from scratch** option.
-4. Once the Backend Services project is ready, go to **AppID & Tokens**.
+	A new Telerik Platform app is created for you.
+You can view the app source code on the Code tab.
+2. Click the **Settings** tab.
-5. Take note of your App ID.
+5. Take note of your **App ID**.
-6. Go back to the AppBuilder project.
+6. Go to the **Code** tab.
 7. Open the `/scripts/app/main.js` file.
-8. Locate the `appId` variable and replace its value with the Telerik App ID that you acquired earlier.
+8. Locate the `appId` variable and replace its value with the App ID that you acquired earlier.
 9. If you want to run the app on Android devices, locate the `googleApiProjectNumber` variable and replace its value with your Google project number.
 More details on obtaining the project number can be found on [Google Developers](https://developers.google.com/console/help/new/#projectnumber).
-10. Finally, set up push notifications in your Backend Services project as explained in [Enabling Push Notifications](http://docs.telerik.com/platform/backend-services/javascript/push-notifications/push-enabling).
+10. Finally, got to the **Notifications > Push Notifications** tab and set up push notifications as explained in [Enabling Push Notifications](http://docs.telerik.com/platform/backend-services/javascript/push-notifications/push-enabling).

 ## Running the Sample